 Andel – For PARTY nomad

 I live in Andel district.
-I love everything about this part of the city, even its name is poetic – Andel literally means Angel.
+Everything about this part of the city is great, even its name is poetic – Andel literally means Angel.
 This part of the city is located on the left bank of the river Vltava and you just have to cross the bridge to get to the city center.
 I think Andel is the best neighbourhood for nomads whom like shopping (there is a huge shopping mall and many small cute local shops).
-The district can be a little bit dirtier than other parts of the city, due to many restaurants, shops and people commuting for work to this part of the city.
-Some of the biggest companies have an office here including Google, L’Oréal and MSD.
+The district can be a little bit dirtier than other parts of the city, due to many restaurants, shops.
+Some of the biggest companies have an office in Andel including Google, L’Oréal and MSD.
 Furthermore it is a traffic hub, so it is very easy to get to the city center.

 Karlín – For POSH nomad

 Karlín is a very nice part of the city, very clean and I would say not so crowded as other parts of the city.
 It is located very close to the city center, so choosing to live in Karlin is an excellent choice.
 During the weekend is very nice and calm, so if you enjoy calm places, this will be a good place for you.